Ucheability/MSc-Dissertation-Stock-Prediction-Hybrid-ML/README.md

       importance.

 - **Phase 4: Evaluation:**
-    - Models were tested on a separate test set (20% of data) using MSE, RMSE, and R-squared metrics to validate accuracy
+    - Models were tested on a separate test set (20% of data) using MSE, RMSE, and R-squared metrics to validate accuracy.

 ## 6. Tools and Technologies